NHopewell/import-this/_posts/2021-02-17-from-simple-namespaces-to-oop.markdown

 We have 3 namespaces above.
 One for just Beatles fans, one for only Rolling Stones fans, and one which combines the previous two.

-Dictionaries are one way to store name associated to values.
+Dictionaries are one way to store names associated to values.
 But isn't the mapping of names to values what happens every time we declare a variable in Python?
 If I said ```name = 'nick'``` Python has to store that mapping somewhere.
 And it turns out that we are always using namespaces in Python, whether we are conscious of it or not, through ```globals()```.
 This global namespace is where our declared variables are stored and accessed when we reference them somewhere else.
 And ```globals()``` is a dictionary itself.
 We can see below that I can reference the variable ```name``` in the global namespace directly by simply calling the variable.
 But also, I can access that variable by passing it in string format as a key to ```globals()```, like so:
 {% gist cc1185bfe3151734842aff45ffbd9bb5 %}

 And infact, I can update ```globals()``` directly and see that change immediately by calling the variable:
 {% gist 8cb80968ecb55b46eb99d0bb93c04e3e %}

 As you probably imagined, we need a local namespace for our local scopes inside, say, a function.
-This local namespace is works the exact same way as ```globals()``` and is called ```locals()```.
-In the code below, I will locally scope some variables inside of a function and print them out when the funtion is called.
+This local namespace (```locals()```) works the exact same way as ```globals()```.
+In the code below, I will locally scope some variables inside of a function and print them out when the function is called.
 {% gist 7574e2934efff664913823607744bc12 %}

 Now we have seen 3 examples of namespaces in Python so far: user-defined dictionaries, ```globals()```, and ```locals()```.
 In the case of our own dictionaries, we needed to access values by using square brackets and passing in a key.
 As for ```globals()```, and ```locals()```, we can reference them directly when we call the variable in the correct scope.
 Another way we can do namespaces with Python is through ```types.SimpleNamespace```.
 This time, we reference values in the namespace with dot notation: